-Youth as Makers and Producers
+Youth + Social Change through Youth Makers and Youth Producers

 Producing, creating, manufacturing, designing, redesigning, recreating, identifying, specifying, and otherwise making anything is at the heart of the maker movement.
 Engaging youth as makers can mean empowering them with the resources to build what they want, what communities need, and what the world is calling for.

 The best way to predict the future is to invent it. — Alan Kay

 Ways for Social Change through Youth Making and Youth Producing

 Youth as Builders — When youth are engaged as builders, they are creating, designing, assembling and manufacturing things the world needs.
 They may make devices, computer programs, instruments, mechanisms or other technology.
 These things can change the world when they answer unmet social needs.